Criticisms of globalization: Identity

 The collision between global and local cultures has created challenges in adapting to and reconciling the two.
 Globalization and the introduction of the Western culture in different countries have shown to produce bicultural identities, identity confusion, and self-selected cultures.

 Bicultural identity is defined as one adapting to the global culture while simultaneously being familiar with local traditions.
 As a result, two identities are formed: global identity and local identity.
 One's global identity allows one to participate and succeed globally by being able to relate to those outside of one's local sphere.
 One's local identity allows one to still be relevant to family and friends nearby.
 Often, those experiencing globalization in their country are seen to develop a hybrid identity in which their global and local identities are merged.
 This can also be seen with immigrants.

 However, adapting to both cultures may be difficult, especially if the distance between the two cultures is great.
 In these cases, globalization may cause identity confusion, preventing the proper development of identity and self (Erikson's theory of identity formation).
-Similarly, globalization may create a crisis which John Berry calls “marginalization,” in which one is unable to identify with local culture due to the heavy exposure of globalization and Western influences; however one is also excluded from the global culture as well.
+Similarly, globalization may create a crisis which John Berry calls marginalization, in which one is unable to identify with local culture due to the heavy exposure of globalization and Western influences; however one is also excluded from the global culture as well.

-The implementation of globalization requires a certain degree of culture shedding, as global culture alters and disrupts the preexisting local culture.
+The implementation of globalization requires a certain degree of culture shedding, as global culture alters and disrupts the pre-existing local culture.
 This also leads to identity confusion, primarily in adolescents.

 Cultural impacts

 Urban and adolescent issues

-Many times, in countries where globalization is introduced, problems that arise among adolescents are often blamed to the intrusion of Western culture and ideals through globalization.
-Adolescents are most vulnerable and receptive to the introduction of new cultures.
-Developing countries where Western values and technology have been introduced are more aware of current events taking place in other countries, and adolescents and youths can be seen copying American fashion and music styles.
-Therefore, Western media is blamed for the rise in premarital sex and teenage pregnancies that follow when globalization is introduced.

 Globalization claims to have improved countries’ global status.
 However, companies attempting to compete globally have exploited workers, and global competition has been achieved through poor working conditions.
-Furthermore, due to global influences, juvenile crimes have increased because of the disruption of traditional norms.
+An increase in juvenile crimes is also attributed to the disruption of traditional norms.